josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 Majority of the runners identified themselves as Males, followed by Female.

 ## What is next?

-*TODO: Talk more about the race, tools used*

 There is plenty more to learn about the tools you just saw on this tutorial: